prestodb/presto-yarn/README.md

 * You can manage the application lifecycle (e.g. start, stop, flex, destroy) from the View UI.

+### Reconfiguration in Slider View

+Once the application is launched if you want to update the configuration of Presto (eg: add a new connector), first go to Actions on the Slider View instance screen and stop the running application.

+Once the running YARN application is stopped, under Actions you will have an option to 'Destroy' the existing Presto instance running via Slider.
+Destroy the existing one and re-create a new instance with whatever updates you want to make to the configuration.

 ## Advanced Configuration

 A little deeper explanation on various configuration options available.